Isha307/Management-System/SQL/basic.md

  > use name;

 * Creating table:
- > Create table name(Coloumn1, Coloumn2, .....)
+ > Create table name(Coloumn1 datatype, Coloumn2 datatype, .....)

 * Inserting into table:
  > insert into name values('value1', value2, .....)

-*Note: String will be stored inside single quotes
+* Note: String will be stored inside single quotes

 * Checking the database:
  > select * from name;